 As you can imagine, Portia is not happy about this at all and says as much to her BFF, Nerissa:

-neither choose whom I would nor refuse whom I
+may neither choose who I would nor refuse who I

-dislike; so is the will of a living daughter curbed
+dislike.
+So is the will of a living daughter curbed by

-by the will of a dead father.
-Is it not hard,
+the will of a dead father.
+Is it not hard, Nerissa, that